kitft/funsearch/README.md

 # Either model is still relatively cheap: with codestral, 1 million output tokens is $0.6.
 # We will need to manually add different API calls for OpenAI, Anthropic, etc. This is not difficult.

-`funsearch run` takes two arguments:
+`funsearch runasync` takes two arguments:

 1. `SPEC_FILE`: A Python module that provides the basis of the LLM prompt as well as the evaluation metric.
    - Example: See `examples/cap_set_spec.py`